-The Ontario Campus, formerly the Rancho Cucamonga Campus, was founded in 2001.
+The Ontario campus, formerly the Rancho Cucamonga campus, was founded in 2001.
 Located in the heart of the Inland Empire, this campus serves students and employers in all neighboring communities between San Bernardino and Pomona.
-The following programs are offered at the Ontario Campus:
+The following programs are offered at this campus: